WEEI-FM: Network formulation and past affiliates

 The first of WEEI's eventual affiliates began airing its programming in September 2008.
 WPPI, one of the first affiliates, initially carried WEEI programming (as WGEI) from September 2008 until April 2009, when it began simulcasting talk station WLOB; it rejoined the network in August 2011.
 Additionally, WAEI (910 AM and 97.1 FM) in Bangor, Maine, carried WEEI programming from September 2008 until January 2010, when Blueberry Broadcasting terminated its affiliation following a breach-of-contract dispute.
 WZEI left the network on July 1, 2020, when it became soft adult contemporary station WWLK-FM.
-WRCH-HD3 converted to a WEEI simulcast after WRCH's former owner, CBS Radio, merged with Entercom in mid-November 2017; the channel had previously simulcast CBS-owned WBZ-FM, which was divested to Beasley Broadcast Group.
+For a period of time after Entercom's merger with CBS Radio in November 2017, WRCH (100.5 FM) in New Britain–Hartford, Connecticut, offered a WEEI simulcast on its third HD Radio channel; the channel had previously simulcast CBS-owned WBZ-FM, which was divested to Beasley Broadcast Group.

+On January 21, 2026, Audacy announced that it would sell WVEI-FM to Ocean State Media, for use as the new home for its Rhode Island-focused public radio service.
+Audacy disclosed its intention to find a new affiliate for WEEI programming in Providence; in the interim, WWBB became the Providence affiliate of the Red Sox Radio Network (while retaining its existing classic hits format) on May 1, 2026, the day Ocean State Media took over 103.7 as WPVD-FM.
+WEEY in Swanzey–Keene, New Hampshire, which had been one of the original affiliates in 2008, switched to a country music format in June 2026.